fabiotr/pg_scripts/README.md

 ### tables_size.sql
 - Works on PG >= 9.5
 - Show top 20 tables by size and it's free space
-- Based on pgstattuple_aprrox() function on pgstattuple extension
+- Based on pgstattuple_approx() function on pgstattuple extension
+- Notice that  pgstatituple_approx(oid) may take a wile to run and overhead your I/O
 ### tables_uk_default_values.sql
 - Works on PG >= 9.0
 - Show tables with Unique Key (UK) and it's default values